 DMX Feature What can be done?
 DMX Address Before a projector can execute DMX commands, a unique address (named DMX address) should be given to the projector.
 This address can vary from 1 to 512.
 DMX Mode Two different modes for DMX are available.
 Basic: A basic configuration where 2 channels are implemented.
 Extended: A full configuration, spread over 14 channels.
 For the full mapping of each used channel, refer to the DMX chart in the appendices.
-See "DMX chart", page 169.
+See "DMX chart", page 235.

-DMX Feature What can be done?
 DMX Monitor If a DMX device is connected, the settings per channel can be displayed via the Monitor button.
 Art-Net DMX DMX can be sent via the Ethernet connector to the projector instead of the classic DMX connector.
 This function can be enabled or disabled.
 Art-Net is generally used when more than 512 addresses are used in your setup.
 DMX Universe Note: DMX Universe can only be used when Art-Net DMX is enabled.
 If Art-Net is enabled, you can specify which DMX universe this projector belongs to.
-DMX Power The projector can be forced to shut down after a certain time-out period (in minu DMX signals are available.
+DMX auto power down The projector can be forced to shut down after a certain time-out period (in minutes) if no DMX signals are available.
+Front XLR connector If available, the power of the XLR connector on the front side of the projector can be enabled and set to a desired value.